Package holidays and linked travel arrangements

 Your travel organiser must provide a financial guarantee (also known as insolvency protection).
 If your travel organiser goes out of business, this guarantee covers refunds you are due and costs of bringing you home if necessary (repatriation).

-You can check that your travel organiser is licensed on the website of the Commission for Aviation Regulation.
+Check if your travel organiser is licensed on the website of the Commission for Aviation Regulation.

 How to make a complaint